 Children's Behavioral Health Knowledge Center Symposium and Gailanne Reeh Lecture

-The fifth annual Children's Behavioral Health Knowledge Center Symposium and Gailanne Reeh Lecture will be held on June 1 at the Worcester Recovery Center and Hospital.
-Christina Gunther-Murphy, an Executive Director at the Institute for Healthcare Improvement (IHI) will deliver this year's Gailanne Reeh Lecture, titled, "Breaking the Rules for Better Care."
+The fifth annual Children's Behavioral Health Knowledge Center Symposium and Gailanne Reeh Lecture was held on June 1 at the Worcester Recovery Center and Hospital.
+Christina Gunther-Murphy, an Executive Director at the Institute for Healthcare Improvement (IHI) delivered this year's Gailanne Reeh Lecture, titled, "Breaking the Rules for Better Care."
 Ms. Gunther-Murphy oversees IHI’s Person- and Family-Centered Care Focus Area.
 In this role, she is responsible for designing and executing the overall portfolio strategy, acting as a spokesperson, shepherding the evolution of content, directing results-oriented initiatives, and contributing to the design of large-scale initiatives.
 Her lecture will describe the IHI led, "Breaking the Rules for Better Care" initiative.

 Children's Behavioral Health Innovation Awards

 The Massachusetts Children’s Behavioral Health Innovation Award, co-sponsored by the Blue Cross Blue Shield of Massachusetts Foundation and the Massachusetts Association for Mental Health (MAMH), is a one-time grant of $10,000 awarded to a non-profit children’s behavioral health or social service organization in recognition of its effort to:

 - Fill an unmet need or gap in the children’s behavioral health care delivery system; or

 - Respond to a “wicked” problem facing the children’s behavioral health field through creation of an innovative program or practice.